AnarchyEcho/Website_Client_Template/README.md

 ```
 All in a CLI (cmd, powershell, bash, etc.)

-And you're now ready to start!
+And you're now ready to go!